 The Hercules beetle is an insect that can be found in southern Mexico.

 They are herbivores that primarily feed on rotting wood.
-Adult Hercules beetles will also feed on fruit (both fresh and rotting) and tree sap.
+Adult Hercules beetles will also feed on fruit (both fresh and rotting) and tree sap, supporting their energy needs for climbing.

 As you may have guessed by their name, Hercules beetles are very strong insects, and this is the reason they are able to climb trees.